novoda/merlin/README.md

 **When** the network state changes from connected to disconnected.

-**Because** you probably want to tell the user they're now offline! or disable certain functionality until a reliqble connection is available again.
+**Because** you probably want to tell the user they're now offline! or disable certain functionality until a reliable connection is available again.

 ####`onBind(NetworkStatus networkStatus)`####